Revealing Same Sex Secret Crush: Murder and litigation

 In August 1995, Amedure's family filed a civil lawsuit against The Jenny Jones Show, Warner Bros., and Telepictures Productions.
 Amedure's family alleged that the show's producers were negligent in Amedure's death, for which they sought $75.1 million in damages.
 Represented by Geoffrey Fieger, Amedure's family specifically alleged that Schmitz was "ambushed" on the show by the revelation of a same-sex crush and that producers should have known that this segment would incite violence.
 Conversely, the show's owners argued that Schmitz knew his secret admirer could either be a man or woman and that the episode did not play a role in Amedure's death.
 Jones testified at the trial, which was widely reported on by the news media and increased public interest in the case.
 In addition to Jones, testimony was provided by Riley, Perez, and the show's producers.

 On May 7, 1999, the jury found in favor of Amedure's family in an 8–1 decision; it awarded Amedure's family $25 million in damages.
-This decision, however, was appealed by The Jenny Jones Show and its producers.
+However, this decision was appealed by The Jenny Jones Show and its producers.
 On October 23, 2002, the Michigan Court of Appeals overturned this judgment in a 2-1 panel decision.
 The court found that Amedure's murder was "unforeseeable" and that the show "had no duty to anticipate and prevent the act of murder committed by Schmitz three days after leaving [the] studio and hundreds of miles away".
 Jones claimed that she was "elated" over the reversal, further stating, "Scott Amedure's murder was a horrible tragedy, but I have always believed that it was fundamentally wrong and unfair to blame the show."
 Amedure's family filed an appeal over this reversal, although the Michigan Supreme Court and the Supreme Court of the United States declined to hear the case.